A hungry lion seeks out the weakest member of a herd. Once he spots a vulnerability, he goes in for the kill.

 “They don’t need a lot of friends, but they need one.
 They don’t need a million supportive family members, but they need a point person,” Davis said.
 “Kids need a few solid relationships to know that they’re not alone and handling their experience in isolation.
 I think isolation is really damaging for kids and it makes the world seem unsafe and out of control.”

 At the same time, adults who get too involved can make the problem worse.
 Matthew finds that when parents insist on taking control, their kid typically suffers more.
-Not only does the victim feel even more powerless, but the bully who gets in trouble seeks revenge.
-So he looks for crueler yet more covert methods to attack those who rat him out.
+Often, the victim feels more powerless and the bully seeks revenge for getting in trouble and looks for covert—and crueler—methods.

 “Kids want to handle their own problems.
 They don’t want mom or dad involved, nor do I suggest it,” Matthew said.